 The Essential Metrics Checklist for A Mobile App

 In order to simplify matters for you, Appy Pie has managed to prepare a checklist of 20 essential metrics that have been categorized in four broad categories viz.
-Engaging the User, Customer/User Satisfaction, Customer/User Acquisition, and App Performance.
-This metrics checklist is instrumental when it comes to scaling and measuring the success of your app.
+Engagement Metrics Customer/User Satisfaction Acquisition Metrics App Performance This metrics checklist is instrumental when it comes to scaling and measuring the success of your app.
 So let’s dive in, and begin our journey to determining and refining the path to success.

-This category is all about the main metrics that you need to measure the extent of user engagement offered by your mobile app.
+The core idea here is to find out how your users are interacting with your app.
+It includes the main metrics that you need, in order to measure the extent of user engagement offered by your mobile app.
 This group of metrics would tell you the total number of users who have downloaded your app, how often do they actually interact with it, what are the chances that an occasional visitor may be converted into a dedicated user, and whether there are any abandonment issues with the mobile app.
 In order to efficiently monitor and measure these user engagement metrics, you can put analytics tools including Google Analytics, Mixpanel etc. to good use.

 #1 The Number of App Downloads